 MACKIESVILLE, TEXAS.
 Mackiesville was eleven miles northeast of Lockhart in northeastern Caldwell County.
 A post office was established there in 1890 and probably served as the post office for St. John Colony.
 In the 1890s Mackiesville had a cotton gin and gristmill, a general store, and fifteen residents.
 The post office was discontinued in 1904, and the community faded.
 Mackiesville did not appear on county highway maps, and no further population estimates were available.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Vivian Elizabeth Smyrl, "MacKiesville, TX," accessed December 07, 2016, http://www.tshaonline.org/handbook/online/articles/hrmel), accessed November 28, 2015.
-Uploaded on June 15, 2010.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Vivian Elizabeth Smyrl, "MacKiesville, TX," accessed December 07, 2016, http://www.tshaonline.org/handbook/online/articles/hrmel.